sean1832/ZLab.Discrete/readme.md

 It is not as performant as some native libraries, but it is easier to integrate into C# projects and it tries its best to be performant for a managed library.

 ## Features
-- Anisiotropic Voxelization (non-uniform voxel sizes)
+- Anisotropic Voxelization (non-uniform voxel sizes)
 - Dense occupancy grid representation
 - Dense distance grid representation (Euclidean distance transform)
 - Signed Distance Field (SDF) generation